Overview of Malaysia Resorts. Best Resorts in Malaysia, Where to Go

 Kek Lok Si Temple in Penang

-- beach holidays
+- beach vacation

-- attractions and excursions
+- sights and excursions

-- entertainment and night rest
+- entertainment and nightlife

 - shopping

-- affordable
+- affordability

 - transport accessibility